 4.17 The public realm is defined as all the spaces between buildings to which the public has access.
-The importance and value of good quality public realm is well recognised15.
+The importance and value of good quality public realm is well recognised16.
 A series of public realm projects have been identified which the Town Council encourages applicants for development to respond to.
 Not all of these are directly related to individual development schemes and instead represent projects that the Town Council will look to take forward in discussion with the City Council and other partners, including the Highways Authority and land owners.
-These are illustrated on Figure 24 and form the basis of projects towards which CIL receipts might be directed towards.
+These are outlined in Project SWF TCb and illustrated on Figure 25, and form the basis of projects towards which CIL receipts might be directed towards.
+Guidance on public realm design can be found in the Making Places SPD17 published by Chelmsford City Council to which applicants should refer.
+Proposals for outdoor activities and events are encouraged but will be subject to the necessary approvals and licenses.

-Policy SWF TC5: Town centre streets and spaces
+Policy SWF TC4: Town centre streets and spaces